bamit1/parking_system/README.md

 Run Command : mvn clean install tomcat7:run-war -Dmysql-username={username} -Dmysql-password={password} -Dmysql-host={host of database}

-4. Project can be imported in an IDE by importing a Maven project.
+4. Project can be imported in an IDE by importing as Maven project.